jdallmann/winnipegr/README.md

 ## Examples
 ### `wpg_weather`
-This function uses the \code{reim} package to load Winnipeg weather abstracting station names.
-Measurements can be converted to metric using \code{meathermetrics}.
+This function uses the `reim` package to load Winnipeg weather abstracting station names.
+Measurements have the option to be converted to metric using the `weathermetrics` package.

 ``` r
 \dontrun{